-But now the tricks are over and it’s time for the treat.
-It was all a viral campaign cooked up by myself and the Daws brothers, Jeremiah and Josh, who wrote and directed the short film entitled “Missing in the Mansion.”
+But now the tricks are over, and it’s time for the treat.
+All a viral campaign was cooked up by myself and the Daws brothers, Jeremiah and Josh, who wrote and directed the short film entitled “Missing in the Mansion.”
 Yes, it was all “fake,” but that doesn’t mean it is any less entertaining.

-“Missing in the Mansion” has been in the works for several months, since the Daws brothers first came up with the idea to set a truly scary story inside The Haunted Mansion at Disneyland, normally known for its happy haunts and playful spooks.
-Based on Mansion lore, Jeremiah and Josh, along with Reza Lackey, created a story that followed a trio of Disney fans on a particularly paranormal trip through the attraction that doesn’t end well.
+“Missing in the Mansion” has been in the works for several months since the Daws brothers first came up with the idea to set a terrifying story inside The Haunted Mansion at Disneyland, normally known for its happy haunts and playful spooks.
+Based on Mansion lore, Jeremiah and Josh, along with Reza Lackey, created a story that followed a trio of Disney fans on a, particularly paranormal trip through the attraction that doesn’t end well.
 Along the way, I was brought on as associate producer, ensuring the short film would feel right to the biggest of Mansion fans – of which I am one.

-The short has been well received since its midday debut on Monday, gathering nearly 40,000 views in less than 48 hours, picked up by a number of major blogs and web sites.
+Since its midday debut on Monday, the short has been well received on Monday, gathering nearly 40,000 views in less than 48 hours, picked up by several major blogs and websites.
 The viral campaign, it seems, was rather successful.
 But today, on Halloween, I am providing an opportunity to take a fresh look at “Missing in the Mansion,” not from an “Is it real?” perspective, but rather simply as a little fiendish fun.